awslabs/aws-sap-automation/software_download/readme.md

 # SAP Software Download

-Fetches all required artifacts from SAP Software Center.
+Fetches all required artifacts from SAP Software Center to execute AWS Launch Wizard for SAP deployments.
 **Note:** Requires valid SAP-S-User to be maintained in AWS Secrets Manager.

 ## Prerequisites (Once only)